Global parliament index

 Navigate through where the world’s democracies sit across the political spectrum by region using the arrows below.
 Vote shares can be viewed here.

-We at Arden appreciate the vast diverse political ideologies that exist across different countries.
-Defining what constitutes the various points across a political spectrum is an impractical task, particularly in an increasingly fragmented and polarised political atmosphere.
-However, with each significant election around the world, there emerges an opportunity to capture insight into the political state of the world at large.
+At Arden we appreciate the vastly diverse political ideologies that exist across different countries.
+Defining how to classify political positions on a spectrum is an impractical task, particularly in an increasingly fragmented and polarised atmosphere.
+But with each significant national election there’s a golden opportunity to capture insight into the political state of the world at large.

 Click or rollover to view governments in detail or filter by global regions